abodsakah/Team-5/README.md

 <br>
 This is the main repository for the project of Team 5 at BTH for the course PA1416.

-## Front end
-We are using react with MUI as a front end.

 ### Setup

 Start by cloning the repository: